witorMao/faculdade/README.md

 # About

-	In this repository can be find some of mine project made over my time the college.
-There are just as forma of backup.
+	In this repository can be find some of mine project made over my time in the college.
+There are just as form of backup.
-	They are separeted by semester and inside the semester folder are present the subjects folders in wich is the respectives projects.
+	They are separeted by semester and inside the semester folder are present the subjects folders in wich is the related projects.

 # Sobre